AlexGurianov/Trinary-Interpreter/README.md

 An interpreter for a simple language that uses trinary numbers and trinary logic.

-Contains lexer, parser and interpreter and also several examples of the programs written in interpreted language.
+Contains lexer, parser and interpreter and also several examples of programs written in interpreted language.